bkwon0402/bkwon0402.github.io/item/kbeauty.md

 # Design Process

 I started the design process by sketching wireframes on paper.
-In designing UX and UI, I referred to many examples by looking at existing apps and sites like pttrns and dribbble.
+In designing the UX and UI, I referred to many examples by looking at existing apps and sites like pttrns and dribbble.
 While sketching wireframes, I also brainstormed about copy to write on each screen.

 <img src="/images/sketch1.JPG" width="100%">
 <br>